mansmahamat/blog-gatsby/content/posts/use-tailwind-css-with-reactjs/index.md

   />
 </div>

-### [Let's dive in Tailwind CSS documentation](https://tailwindcss.com/) for build cool projects 😉🎉, [here you can see a site I created with Tailwind ](http://gorhino.fitactive.site/).
+>[Let's dive in Tailwind CSS documentation](https://tailwindcss.com/) for build more cool projects 😉🎉, [here you can see a site I created with Tailwind ](http://gorhino.fitactive.site/).